digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The Knative 1-click app installs both `Knative Serving` and `Eventing` components in your DOKS cluster, via the [Knative Operator](https://knative.dev/docs/install/operator/knative-with-operators).

-Next, you will prepare the sample application repository used in this tutorial, as well as the [DigitalOcean Docker Registry](https://www.digitalocean.com/products/container-registry) used for storing application images.
-You will also create a dedicated Kubernetes namespace, to keep everything clean and well organized.
+Next, you will configure each component of Knative (Serving and Eventing) to work in conjunction with Tekton Pipelines, and trigger the CI automation on GitHub events (e.g. push).
+The preparation steps will also teach you how to publicly expose, and enable TLS termination for your Knative services.

 ## Step 5 - Configuring Knative Serving